tibs/old-proglang-syntaxes-talk/old-syntax-slides.rst

 .. page::

-or create a beer language and write the program:
+or create a beer language (slide 1)

 .. code:: forth